SMSpp-Project/smspp-project/CONTRIBUTING.md

    `changelog` in the umbrella, and works on one repository at a time with `--repo`.

+   Besides the format, `check` asks that a released version say what it was released with and say it once: an entry that is also in another release, a section named twice in the same release, an entry sitting under no section at all and a formula between dollars, which Markdown does not build, are each a complaint.
+The form of the file — the blanks at the end of a line, the blank line between two entries, the case an entry of `[Unreleased]` opens with and the full stop it closes with — is not a complaint but a command: `changelog tidy -w` puts it as the project writes it.

 3. The version is derived automatically from the most recent git tag (see `cmake/DeriveVersion.cmake`), so there is no version number to bump by hand: cutting a release is just tagging the release commit, e.g. `git tag x.y.z`.